Lazy-Rabbit-2001/Godot-4-Interface/README.md

 ## How to Use the Addon?
 To create a custom interface:
-  1. In the `class_interface.gd`, define an inner class below the comment line, with inheritance from `Interface` class
+  1. In the `class_interfaces_list.gd`, define an inner class below the comment line, with inheritance from `Interface` class
   2. In that inner class, define the abstract methods
       **NOTE:** Currently there haven't been `abstract` keyword in GDScript, so each method to be defined are required to be filled with `pass` or `return null` initially
      ```GDScript